MicrosoftDocs/visualstudio-docs/docs/debugger/using-breakpoints.md

 >Object IDs create weak references, and do not prevent the object from being garbage collected.
 They are valid only for the current debugging session.

 ### Hit Count
- If you suspect that a loop in your code starts misbehaving after a certain number of iterations, you can set a breakpoint to stop execution after that number of hits, rather than having to repeatedly press **F5** to reach that number.
+ If you suspect that a loop in your code starts misbehaving after a certain number of iterations, you can set a breakpoint to stop execution after that number of hits, rather than having to repeatedly press **F5** to reach that iteration.

  Under **Conditions** in the **Breakpoint Settings** window, select **Hit Count**, and then specify the number of iterations.
 In the following example, the breakpoint is set to hit on every other iteration: